-The minimum weekly payment for new participants based on 19.5 hours worked is \leq 230.50.
+The minimum weekly payment for new participants based on 19.5 hours worked is ≤ 247.50 .

-If the actual Social Welfare payment (including Qualified adult/child but excluding fuel allowance) you were getting was \leqslant 208 a week or less, then you will get the minimum CE weekly rate of \leqslant 230.50 (that is \leqslant 208 plus \leqslant 22.50).
-If your actual weekly Social Welfare payment (including dependants) was \leqslant 208.01 or more, then you will get the equivalent rate plus \leqslant 22.50.
+If the actual Social Welfare payment (including Qualified adult/child but excluding fuel allowance) you were getting was \in 220 a week or less, then you will get the minimum CE weekly rate of \in 247.50 (that is \in 220 plus \in 27.50).
+If your actual weekly Social Welfare payment (including dependants) was \in 220.01 or more, then you will get the equivalent rate plus \in 27.50.

 The change of circumstances rules that apply to your original Social Welfare payment also apply to your CE payment.
-This means that, if your qualified adult gets a job, their income will be assessed as means and your CE payment may be reduced subject to the standard minimum payment of \in 230.50.
+This means that, if your qualified adult gets a job, their income will be assessed as means and your CE payment may be reduced subject to the standard minimum payment of €247.50.
 Equally, if they lose their job, you may be able to claim for them as a qualified adult on your CE allowance.